 Squamous Cell Carcinoma

-Squamous cell carcinoma (SCC) is second to BCC in prevalence, but still affects more than 1 million people in the U.S. every year.
+Squamous cell carcinoma (SCC) is second to BCC in prevalence, but still affects an estimated 1.8 million people in the U.S. every year.
 These tumors arise from squamous cells, which are located on the upper levels of the epidermis, and can manifest as scaly red patches, warts or open sores.
 They may crust or bleed.
+View SCC photos.

 SCCs are more dangerous than BCCs, as they have the potential to metastasize if not detected and treated at an early stage.
 Prevention is, again, key — SCCs are mainly caused by cumulative ultraviolet (UV) radiation exposure over the course of a lifetime.
 The intense UV rays present in the summer months, those reflected off ice and snow in winter, and those coming from indoor tanning bed use all add up, contributing to skin damage that can lead to SCC.